edrinnk/web-dev-trends-visual/README.md

 ## Usage:
 *Foo*

+## Development Information:
+To run frontend: npm run start
+To run backend: npm run start-api-windows OR start-api-mac

 ## Conventions:
 Branches:
-  - Most changes can be commited directly to main
+  - Most changes can be committed directly to main
   - Risky changes should be done on a feature branch and then merged to main

  Commits naming convention: